CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_AzSHCIIntegration.md

 ### Congratulations! ###
 You've now successfully registered your Azure Stack HCI 20H2 cluster!

-Next Steps
+Summary
 -----------
-In this step, you've successfully registered your Azure Stack HCI 20H2 cluster.
+In this exercise, you've successfully registered your Azure Stack HCI 20H2 cluster.
 With this completed, you can now move on to the next exercise.

 Product improvements
 -----------